DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 ## Plugin List

+There is the `VirtualTableView` plugin available for Bootstrap 3 theme.
+It can be used as an alternative to the `TableView` plugin.

-There are no plugins that implement virtual scrolling.
+There are no base plugins that implement virtual scrolling.
 It is designed as an alternative to the ordinary table template for the [TableView](table-view.md) plugin.

+Note that the [plugin order](../README.md#plugin-order) is very important.

 ## Basic Setup